rachelAtFlatiron/EAST-SE-041023-Phase-2-React/02_state_and_events/02_slides.md

 ## 🛑 DO NOT DIRECTLY UPDATE STATE

-- One of the choices made in the reconciliation process is to only commit to updating a component in the DOM if one of its nodes or property values has changed.
-If all nodes (types of React elements) and their props and values are the same, React will leave that component unchanged from the previous render.

 If an object or array is mutated directly and then set as the new value for state **React sees the same object in state as the previous render and leaves the DOM untouched**

 ```js